porscheinformatik/anti-mapper/README.md

 ### Mapping collections and maps

-The `Transformer` and `Merger` interfaces contain a lot of methods for mapping collections and maps.
+The `Transformer` and `Merger` interfaces contain methods for mapping collections and maps.

-First, the `Transformer`.
-It contains the following methods:

-* for transforming streams: `transformEach`, `transformToStream`.
-* for transforming collection: `transformToCollection`, `transformToHashSet`, `transformToTreeSet`, `transformToArrayList`.
-* for transforming maps: `transformToMap`, `transformToHashMap`.
-* for transforming grouped maps: `transformToGroupedMap`, `transformToGroupedHashSets`, `transformToGroupedTreeSets`, `transformToGroupedArrayLists`, `transformGroupedMapToGroupedMap`, `transformGroupedMapToGroupedHashSets`, `transformGroupedMapToGroupedTreeSets`, `transformGroupedMapToGroupedArrayLists`.
+Start by using the `transformAll` and `mergeAll` methods, and specify the `Iterable`, `Stream` or `Map` you want to transform or merge.
+Those methods are all null-safe.
+You will get a StreamTransformer or StreamMerger, that contain methods to specify the target of the operation.

-The resulting maps and collections will not contain any null values.
+**Watch out!** The resulting maps and collections will **not** contain any null values, they will be filtered by default!
 If you need them, pass the `Hint.KEEP_NULL` hint.

 If the resulting collection should be unmodifiable (e.g. for a cache), pass the `Hint.UNMODIFIABLE` hint.

+You can also transform and merge groups.
+Use the `transformGroup` and `mergeGroup` methods for this.
+If your target is a group, you can use the `toGroupedMap` methods.

-Next, the Merger.
-It basically distinguishes between ordered and mixed collections.
+The merger basically distinguishes between ordered and mixed collections.
 Lists will keep the order when being mapped, sets will ignore the order.
-The mixed method just uses the `isUniqueKeyMatching` method to find the entity, the ordered method additionally uses a diff algorithm, too.

-* for merging collections: `mergeIntoMixedCollection`, `mergeIntoOrderedCollection`.
-* for merging sets (mixed): `mergeIntoHashSet`, `mergeIntoTreeSet`.
-* for merging lists (ordered): `mergeIntoArrayList`.
-* for merging maps into sets or lists: `mergeMapIntoMixedCollection`, `mergeMapIntoOrderedCollection`, `mergeMapIntoTreeSet`, `mergeMapIntoArrayList`.
-* for merging grouped maps into sets or lists: `mergeGroupedMapIntoMixedCollection`, `mergeGroupedMapIntoOrderedCollection`, `mergeGroupedMapIntoHashSet`, `mergeGroupedMapIntoTreeSet`, `mergeGroupedMapIntoArrayList`.

-For keeping null values in the resulting collections, you need to pass the `Hint.KEEP_NULL` hint.
-If you pass the `Hint.UNMODIFIABLE` the maps and collections are assumed to be unmodifiable, and will always be new instances.
+The methods for mixed collections just uses the `isUniqueKeyMatching` method, to find the matching entity, the methods for the ordered collection additionally use a diff algorithm, too.
+If you pass the `Hint.UNMODIFIABLE` to a merger, the maps and collections are assumed to be unmodifiable, and will always be new instances.

 If you need to process all entities in the collection after merging, implement the `afterMergeIntoCollection` method.